dimkarakostas/unimeet/etc/spec/ARCHITECTURE.md

 communication with the backend, or any other folder the developer deems necessary.

-# Hall
+# Presence

 This component is the stage after a user has logged in and while waiting to be matched with a partner.
 It is responsible for keeping track of all non-chatting logged-in users and making matches when possible.

-## client <-> hall
+## client <-> presence

-The client / hall protocol is implemented using [socket.io](http://socket.io/) websockets.
+The client / presence protocol is implemented using [socket.io](http://socket.io/) websockets.

 ### connect

-The client initiates the connection with the hall server using a hardcoded URL address.
-Upon receiving the _connect_ message from the hall it proceeds to find a partner.
+The client initiates the connection with the presence server using a hardcoded URL address.
+Upon receiving the _connect_ message from the presence it proceeds to find a partner.

 ### client-get-partner / server-join-room

 When the client wishes to start chatting it emits a _client-get-partner_ message.
-Upon receiving it, the hall tries to find a match for the user based on its interests and preferences.
+Upon receiving it, the presence tries to find a match for the user based on its interests and preferences.
 When a match has been found, it allocates a room for the matched pair and emits a _server-join-room_ that contains a single __string__ parameter, the __roomId__, which the client will use in order to